chipchap31/codeadvisor/README.md

 - __[Flask](https://flask.palletsprojects.com/en/1.1.x/)__ - It is a micro framework to provide web service with Python.
 I used this framework because my application is really small and this allows me to create a development environment start coding instantly.
 ### Other tools
 - __[Github](https://github.com/)__ - It is one of the top version control sytems available.
 I mainly use it in order or me to have a full control of my codes.
+- __[VS Code](https://code.visualstudio.com/)__ - It is open source code editor.
+I really like using VS code, because it is free and supports Git.

 ## Database structure
 User model